ASTRA

 • destruction as a cultural code

-• destruction not as an act of affect and mental clouding, but as a deliberate act
+• destruction not as an act of affect and mental confusion, but as a conscious act.

-• erased frescoes, barely discernible silhouettes of saints
+• erased frescoes, barely recognizable silhouettes of saints

-• the irrecoverable loss of paint on icon boards
+• irreparable loss of the colorful layer on icon boards

-• half-decayed huts with gray timbers and powdered roofs
+• a half-rotten hut with gray timbers and porosol on the roofs

-• a gate in a field that leads nowhere.
+• a gate in the field that leads nowhere

-• a rusty truck with no wheels or windows.
+• a rusty truck with no wheels and no windows

-• Bare concrete and rebar sticking out of it.
+• bare concrete with rebar sticking out of it

-• old tires and swans made of them.
+• old tires of all colors and swans made of them

 • inversion